-The T 175 A/V Tuner Preamplifier is a technologically advanced and highly capable product - yet we have invested great effort in making it simple and easy to use.
-The T 175 delivers a range of genuinely useful options for surround sound and stereo listening alike, using powerful digital signal processing and superbly accurate digital-audio circuitry.
-However, we have also been careful to ensure that the T 175 is as musically transparent, faithful to every video detail and spatially accurate as possible, incorporating much of what we've learned from a quarter-century's experience designing audio, video and home-theater components.
-As with all our products, NAD's "Music First" design philosophy guided the T 175's design, such that it can confidently promise you both state-of-the-art surround home-theater and audiophile-quality music listening for years to come.
+The T 785 A/V Receiver is a technologically advanced and highly capable product - yet we have invested great effort in making it simple and easy to use.
+The T 785 delivers a range of genuinely useful options for surround sound and stereo listening, using powerful digital signal processing and superbly accurate digital-audio circuitry.
+However, we have also been careful to ensure that the T 785 is as musically transparent and spatially accurate as possible, incorporating much of what we've learned from a quarter century's experience designing audio and home-theater components.
+As with all our products, NAD's "Music First" design philosophy guided the T 785's design, such that it can confidently promise you both state-of-the-art surround home-theater and audiophile-quality music listening for years to come.

 We encourage you to take a few minutes now to read right through this manual.
-Investing a little time here at the outset might save you a good deal of time later, and is by far the best way to ensure that you make the most of your investment in the T 175, and get the most from this powerful and flexible home-theater component.
+Investing a little time here at the outset might save you a good deal of time later, and is by far the best way to ensure that you make the most of your investment in the NAD T 785, and get the most from this powerful and flexible home-theater component.

-One more thing: We urge you to register your T 175 ownership on the NAD Worldwide Web site:
+One more thing: We urge you to register your T 785 ownership on the NAD Worldwide Web site:

-http://NADelectronics.com/warranty
+<http://NADelectronics.com/warranty>